qranio-com/azure-sdk-pear-deps/README.md

-azure-sdk-pear-deps
+PEAR dependencies for Windows Azure PHP SDK
 ===================

+This repository is just a copy and paste for the necessary dependencies to Windows Azure PHP SDK.

-PEAR dependencies for Windows Azure SDK
+We'll keep it updated with Windows Azure PHP SDK releases.